 I have always wanted to start a food blog but I never had the time.
 I’ve worked full-time (with way-more-than-full-time-hours) since I was 18.
 A recent health issue has caused me to temporarily be unable to do that.
 Now, all I have had is extra time.
 (And more time.)
 I’ve taken a depressing and somber situation and turned it into developing my food blog, focusing on my freelance writing, and planning my future business.

 When I’m not in a kitchen, you could find me at wine bars, dog parks with my Corgi, consuming lethal amounts of coffee, hiking the Pacific Northwest, volunteering, or getting my “ohm” on at community meditation and yoga.

-I’m from New Jersey, but being an Army brat has given me the opportunity to also live in San Diego.
-I currently live in Portland, Oregon with my husband, Ryan, and our Corgi, Cocoa.
+I’m from New Jersey, but I have also called San Diego and Portland my home for several years.
+I currently live in Spokane, Washington with my husband, Ryan, and our Corgi, Cocoa.

 Just for Fun!

 My all-time favorite TV shows are LOST, Chuck, + Buffy.
 Currently I’m watching and loving Stranger Things, Westworld, Black Mirror, Documentary Now, and Luke Cage.

 My favorite chefs are Thomas Keller, Grant Achatz, and Marcus Samuelsson.